 My starch preference is Flatter by Soak.
 I’m not one for scented products, but I’d just finished a bottle of unscented that smelled anyway so I chose pineapple this time.
-A 8.4 ounce bottle costs around $12 on Amazon putting it on the expensive side, but for a top-notch product it’s worth paying a bit more (my last bottled lasted one year).
+A 8.4 ounce bottle costs around $12 on Amazon putting it on the expensive side, but for a top-notch product it’s worth paying a bit more (my last bottle lasted one year).
 It’s great stuff; it doesn’t leave your fabric crunchy nor does it leave residue on your iron.

 SPRAY MIST BOTTLE

 Since every iron leaks eventually (even my costly Rowenta Focus started leaking after a year or so) I’ve quit putting water in them.
 While I really love using steam and I miss it, I’ve gotten used to going without.
 As an alternative, I use a water spray bottle when pressing.
 I’d seen this funky sprayer in a quilt shop over the summer but ended up purchasing one online a few months later.
 It’s a fine mist spray bottle and it is excellent.
 It holds 5.4 ounces of water and costs around $7 on Amazon.
-The pump sprays a really fine mist and if you hold the nozzle down it’s almost like an aerosol.
+The pump sprays a really fine mist and if you hold the nozzle down it’s works like an aerosol.
 I love the clean look of white so it’s not unsightly on my pressing table.